New to Business Education?

-No time will be spent in the core courses on reviewing business foundational concepts.
+No time will be spent in the core courses on reviewing fundamental business concepts.
 Some MBA candidates with business undergraduate degrees choose to take IMS in order to facilitate a smooth transition into the core curriculum.

 Impact of IMS on the Degree Plan

 Students who take IMS will complete the standard MBA degree in 21 months, which is a traditional two-year, full-time MBA program.
 Healthcare students complete their degree in 24 months, because of the extended residency requirement.
 Joint degree students will spend three semesters in the Business School, one semester in IMS courses and two semesters in the MBA core courses.